fbpx

 • Is the care staff certified?

-• What types of training have the staff completed?
+• What training do staff members complete?

-• Is your facility and staff accredited?
+• Is the facility accredited?

-• Do staff attend ongoing training?
+• Do staff participate in ongoing training?

-• Are staff members certified dementia care managers?
+• Are staff certified in dementia care?

-• What’s the staff-to-resident ratio?
+• What is the staff-to-resident ratio?

-• Do staff plan individualized care and treatments for each resident?
+• Do staff create individualized care plans?

-• How do staff care for residents with mobility concerns?
+• How do staff support mobility challenges?

-• How do staff care for residents with behavioral issues?
+• How do staff address behavioral needs?

-• Who coordinates outside visits?
+• Who coordinates outside services or appointments?

 What are the community’s activities and social offerings like?